 Is that really the priority the CEO would choose if they were to micromanage that process?
 I’m not saying they should, but if the CEO knew their buyer was putting product into a project that was going to fail early, would they still pay that buyer the same way?
 Should that decision maker get paid a bonus for buying the same thing 3 times in 10 years when they should only have bought it once?

-Companies should be working to analyze the impact of the products they use, focused on performance and lifespan.
+Companies should work to analyze the impact of the products they use, focused on performance and lifespan.
 Too often, companies get stuck doing the same thing because “it’s in the spec”, but the spec doesn’t evolve.
-Fifteen years ago if you tried to sell a vinyl floor that was 30% more money, you’d have been laughed out of business.
+Fifteen years ago if you tried to sell a vinyl floor that was 30% more money, you’d get laughed out of the room.
 Now, LVP is everywhere and performs as advertised, despite being more expensive than sheet vinyl.
 Companies see the savings in lifespan and performance.

-The time has passed for buyers to be incentivized on low price alone.
-Overall value needs to be considered and buyers need to be trained to recognize and quantify that.
-Purchasing must be recognized as the enterprise-wide operation it really is (and always has been).
+The time has passed for buyers paid on low price alone.
+Overall value must be considered and buyers need training to recognize and quantify that.
+Purchasing should be seen as the enterprise-wide operation it really is (and always has been).
 Organizations are developing processes to analyze how to increase efficiency and reduce waste.
 Mitigate impact to the environment and cut operating costs without cutting service…why should purchasing not be the largest player in that movement?

 Now, you can pay a little more now for a product that can cut your replacement costs by 30-50% over 10 years.
 Fixtures can cut your utility bills enough to pay for the product and install over the same time frame.
 It should be common sense…but it’s not.
 The obsession with lowest bid continues – because we pay buyers to keep doing it.

 If it sounds too good to be true, it probably is.
 Somehow, someway, it will cost you more in the long run.
-Don’t be fooled, every business at the table has to make money.
+Don’t be fooled, every business at the table has to make money and they will find a way to do so.